 If I would like to volunteer in school what do I need to do?

 Speak to your child’s class teacher firstly.
 We welcome parent volunteers.
-All adults working in school will undertake a DBS criminal records check before being invited into school.
-The school office staff can help you with this.
-The process is free for volunteers.
+All adults working in school will undertake a DBS criminal records check before being invited into school for an Induction Meeting with the Headteacher.

 Does Headlands School provide access to wrap around care?

 Headlands Out of School Club operates on the Headlands Primary School site.
 It provides wrap around care for Headlands school children from 7.30am to 6pm.
 Places at the club are always in high demand and parents will need to contact the club manager Helen Howard, to make further enquiries.